 The Department is providing last year’s data to you for your convenience and to increase accuracy.
 It is your responsibility, however, to provide updated information on current and prior participants and to ensure the accuracy of the data submitted in 2014–15.

 All grantees must register for a user ID and password in order to protect the security of their APR data.
 Register by clicking on the "Register Here Each Year" link and enter your name and e-mail address.
 If your name and e-mail address match our records, you may proceed to select and answer two security questions.

 For new project directors or directors who have recently changed e-mail addresses, it is likely that your name or e-mail address is not updated in our records.
 In this situation, you will receive an e-mail message from the Help Desk informing you that your program/grants specialist must approve the changes before you can complete registration.
 The Help Desk will forward the request to Department staff for approval; this typically can be done within 48 hours.
 Once the changes have been approved, you will receive an e-mail informing you that you can proceed with registering and submitting your APR.

 The Help Desk

-If there is a need to revise the APR after it has been submitted please contact the Help Desk for assistance.
-Please note that the Department will only accommodate revisions until the due date for submitting the APR.
-For any questions regarding the APR requirements, please contact your Program Specialist directly; to ascertain your Program Specialist’s name, telephone number, and e-mail address, please visit: http://www2.ed.gov/programs/trioupbound/contacts.html or http://www2.ed.gov/programs/triomathsci/contacts.html.
+If you need to revise the APR after it has been submitted, please contact the Help Desk.
+The Department will accommodate revisions only until the due date for submitting the APR.
+For any questions regarding the APR requirements, please contact your program specialist directly; to ascertain his or her name, telephone number, and e-mail address, please visit http://www2.ed.gov/about/offices/list/ope/trio/staffdirectory-cupt.html.